Cavs Trying to Find Next Kyrie While Hoping They Can Keep the One They Have

 "What Kyrie does is a perfect fit for us," says one team source.
 "That's why we want to smooth this out if we can."

-Short of that, owner Dan Gilbert will want to make sure he comes away looking as if he got equal or greater value for Irving in any trade, who kick-started this process after he met with Gilbert in June to discuss options, including being traded elsewhere.
+Short of that, owner Dan Gilbert will want to make sure he comes away looking as if he got equal or greater value in any trade of Irving, who kick-started this process after he met with Gilbert in July to discuss options, including being traded elsewhere.

-"You can be sure Dan wants to win the press conference with whatever trade he makes," says one former member of the Cavs' organization.
+"You can be sure Dan wants to win the press conference with whatever trade he makes," says one former member of the Cavs organization.
 "Dan always wants to win the press conference."

 Recent events make it more imperative than ever that he does that.
 Start with the rumbling that LeBron James has contemplated not exercising his player option on the final year of his current contract, which would make him a free agent next summer.
 While James might be OK with moving Irving, his decision to stay or go obviously could be influenced by who or what the Cavs get in return.

 Then there's Gilbert's decision not to re-sign GM David Griffin, who presided over the Cavs' three consecutive runs to the Finals.
 Koby Altman, elevated from assistant GM, took his place despite having no prior experience running a team.

 Griffin had no prior experience either, but he is assuredly a tough act to follow.
 His first season at the helm he made several deals that have been credited with elevating the Cavs above the rest of the East, most notably a three-team deal to acquire JR Smith and Iman Shumpert from the Knicks, along with a first-round pick from the Oklahoma City Thunder.
 The Thunder pick helped Griffin trade for Denver Nuggets center Timofey Mozgov, who played a big part in the Cavs' first Finals run and was on the championship-winning roster the following year.

 Gilbert's chastising of Indiana Pacers GM Kevin Pritchard in a recent press conference for not getting more for All-Star forward Paul George, one league executive said, also raises the ante on landing a bonanza for Irving.
 The Cavs tried to acquire George before he was dealt to the Thunder for Domantas Sabonis and Victor Oladipo.
 "I will say Indy could've done better," Gilbert said after introducing Altman as the team's new GM.